udu3324/stm32pe-midi/README.md

 There were many problems while prototyping and laying out things.
 I had bare knowledge of how flexures worked and had to create as many prototypes as needed until the right movement was made.
 I also didn't know that the size of the board would be a big constraint that was completely ignored.

-**Id highly recommend to look over these issues before building another stm32pe device!!**
+**I highly recommend to look over these issues before building another stm32pe device!!!**
-A lot of tolerances for the 3d prints are based on my 3d-printer!
+A lot of tolerances for the 3d prints are based on my 3d-printer.
 Make sure to print segments before making the entire thing to test for fit between the pcb, magnet, and everything.

 Problems during fabrication
- * TMAG5273 has a fixed i2c address which only differes by buying different models (B1, C1, D1) or by running extra interrupt traces
+ * TMAG5273 has a fixed i2c address which only differs by buying different models (B1, C1, D1) or by running extra interrupt traces
  * M screw spacers broke off when screwing into plastic
  * Too high of a tolerance between the board and 3d printed parts, had to cut off bottom two aligners on all keys
+ * Connection (led mux) from main-board to other board was made through really tiny & painful to solder wires

-Here's a list of problems after fabrication + firmare
+Here's a list of problems after fabrication + firmware
  * The Black key flexure design suffers too much with plastic deformation permanently, as well as temporarily
  * ^ This issue also causes a permanent distance change with less distance to measure and use
  * TMAG5273 library has no calibration feature and the measured angle is offset when brought closer